Emmanuelkimutai/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 Write a script that lists all cities contained in the database, each record should display; cities.id - cities.name - state.name
-Write a script that list all shows contained in hbtn_0d_tvshows that have at least one genre linked Write a script that lists all shows contained inthe database
+Write a script that list all shows contained in hbtn_0d_tvshows that have at least one genre linked Write a script that lists all shows contained inthe database Write a script that lists all shows contained in hbtn_0d_tvshows without a genre linked